aakashhuilgol/APS-Materials/README.md

 # APS-Materials
-The basic code snippets as well as anything i find interesting
+Refer to materials.
+These contain the basi code snippets which you can use whenever required.